diffusor/taketake/README.md

    download them as losslessly-compressed [FLAC](https://xiph.org/flac/) files

-Note that iPad/iPhone won't send speech synthesis to digital pianos over bluetooth, even if you configure the bluetooth setting as headphones instead of speakers.
+Note that iPad/iPhone won't send speech synthesis to digital pianos over Bluetooth, even if you configure the Bluetooth setting as headphones instead of speakers.
 You'll have to wire it up physically instead over an USB-C-to-analog-audio or Lightning adapter instead.
 (Maybe this is because Apple considers speech synthesis an accessibility feature that you'd never want